ozwolf-software/consul-jaxrs/README.md

 The service instance clients all use the provided JAX RS client instance assigned to the pool as their delegate client implementation.

-This means any ServiceInstanceClient will use the configuration of the provided base class, including timeout, keep alive and retry policies.
+This means any ConsulJaxRsClient will use the configuration of the provided base class, including timeout, keep alive and retry policies.
 It will also mean any registered request or response filters will still apply.

 The primary purpose of the service instance client is to provide the scheme, host and port of the request mapped to the instance provided from Consul.